Kyma (sound design language)

 Kyma is a visual programming language for sound design used by musicians, researchers, and sound designers.
-In Kyma, a user programs a multiprocessor DSP by graphically connecting modules on the screen of a Macintosh or Windows computer.
+In Kyma, a user programs a multiprocessor digital signal processor (DSP) by graphically connecting modules on the display of a Macintosh or Windows computer.

 Background

 Kyma has characteristics of both object-oriented and functional programming languages.
-The basic unit in Kyma is the "Sound" object, not the "note" of traditional music notation.
+The basic unit in Kyma is the Sound object, not the note of traditional music notation.
 A Sound is defined as: